marifribeiro/cs50-2-caesar/README.md

 # About the application

-This is a web application that can be accessed through a link, just like any website.
-It was developed fully in JavaScript, meaning that all the logic works client-side, and none of the information inputed is stored anywhere.
-It also uses HTML and CSS to provide a better user experience, including for mobile screens.
+This is a command line application and it was developed fully in C.

 The encriptation logic and functions can be found in the cipher.js file.